joanjoantan/vehicle-inspection-app/README.md

 - Remove inspections from vehicles.
 - Filter vehicles by registration, type, and more.
 - Filter inspections by name and allowed type.

+### Technologies Used

+The Vehicle Inspection App is built using the following technologies:

+- React: A JavaScript library for building user interfaces.
+- TypeScript: A statically typed superset of JavaScript.
+- HTML/CSS: For structuring and styling the application.
+- Node.js: For running JavaScript on the server (used for development and testing).
+- Jest: A JavaScript testing framework.

 ## Getting Started